-Michigan Farm to Family: CSA Provides Access to Farm Fresh Food
+Michigan Farm to Family: CSA

 For many families, access to fresh and healthy food is a challenge.
 By improving access to fresh produce, families facing food insecurity are now able to participate in their local Community Supported Agriculture (CSA) program through Michigan Farm to Family: CSA (MF2FCSA).
 Engaged in food systems work through statewide Supplemental Nutrition Assistance Program Education (SNAP-Ed) programming, this innovative Michigan Fitness Foundation (MFF) program makes it possible for families on tight budgets to purchase and consume more fresh fruits and vegetables and strengthen their local food systems.